 If you choose to go the unsecured route, you have to be aware that the fees and rates tend to be higher.
 As long as you are aware of this, then you should not get any sticker shock.

-So Is Credit One Visa A Good Car To Get? - Let's just start off by saying that Credit One is one of the few alternatives today in world of unsecured subprime cards.
+So Is Credit One A Good Card To Get? - Let's just start off by saying that Credit One is one of the few alternatives today in world of unsecured subprime cards.
 In terms of fees and rates, the Orchard Bank is probably the better card to get.
-But if for some reason you do not want to get an Orchard Bank card, then the Credit One Visa Platinum is probably the next best alternative out there.
+But if for some reason you do not want to get an Orchard Bank card, then the Credit One is probably the next best alternative out there.

 Screen Shots of Application Page - Below are two screen shots of the application page when you click on the links on this page.
 It is quite intuitive.
 We advice you to read the terms and conditions again before you apply (if you decide to).